Air Arabia Egypt

-Air Arabia Egypt (العربية للطيران مصر) is a low-cost airline based in Egypt.
+Air Arabia Egypt (العربية للطيران مصر) is an Egyptian low-cost airline based in Alexandria.
 The airline is a subsidiary of Air Arabia.
 The head office is in Heliopolis, Cairo, Egypt.

 The airline secured it operating license from the Egyptian authorities on the 22 May 2010 and began commercial operations on 1 June 2010.
 The airline is based at Alexandria's Borg El Arab Airport.

 History

 Air Arabia Egypt is one of Air Arabia Group companies.
 The airline offers low-cost travel to a number of destinations across the region.
 The company focuses on booking online.
 Air Arabia Egypt also provides booking facilities through call centers, travel agents, appointed GSA's and sales shops.

 Operations

 During the Arab Air Carriers' Organization conference in October 2009, Air Arabia CEO Adel Ali indicated that the new airline would operate from Alexandria and a Red Sea station (either Sharm el-Sheikh or Hurghada) as well as Cairo.
 "Egypt has different needs," he says, in contrast to the single bases established by Air Arabia in Sharjah and Morocco.